sheinsight/reactive/docs/index.md

 features:
   - title: Flexible
     icon: 🧩
-    details: Wanna to change store state?
+    details: Want to change store state?
 Just mutate it anywhere you want.
   - title: User-Friendly
     icon: 😊
     details: Cover over 80% of the use cases in one method.